denten-books/plain-text/1-chapter.md

 first discussed.
-In what follows, I shall draw two, as yet unexplored, lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, noticing the physical similarities between Turing's design a number of concomitant developments in printing and communication technologies of the time.
+In what follows, I shall draw two, as yet unexplored, lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
+This history is important because it allows us to see the simulated book in a new
+light: not as byproduct of quantification, but as a universal symbol manipulator, a metaphor machine: a machine for the ingesting and regurgitating metaphors.

 ### 1.2.1 What It Is